Bruno Bertinato

-Bruno Oliveira Bertinato (born 31 May 1998), sometimes known as just Bruno, is a Brazilian footballer who plays as a goalkeeper for Mirassol, on loan from Portuguesa.
+Bruno Oliveira Bertinato (born 31 May 1998), sometimes known as just Bruno, is a Brazilian footballer who plays as a goalkeeper for Palmeiras.

 Early life

 Born in Curitiba, Paraná also in possession of an Italian passport, Bertinato grew up playing in the Coritiba Foot Ball Club youth teams having been spotted at the age of 11, at a summer camp held at Couto Pereira.
 As well as playing for Coritiba he received several call-ups by Brazil national age-group teams.

 Club career

 Venezia

 Bertinato signed a three-year contract with Italian Serie B side Venezia on 31 January 2019, with his former side Coritiba retaining 20% of his economic rights.
 He was initially a fourth-choice behind Guglielmo Vicario, Luca Lezzerini and Davide Facchin, before becoming a third-choice behind Lezzerini and new signing Alberto Pomini during the 2019–20 season after both Vicario and Facchin left.

 Loans to Serie C

 On 9 September 2020, Bertinato joined Serie C side Lecco on loan.
 After playing nine matches for Lecco, he was announced as a new signing for fellow league team Vis Pesaro also in a temporary deal on 1 February 2021.